tjreilly2011/revolut-test/README.md

 Build instructions:
 * Install Scala version 2.11.12
 * Install Sbt version 0.13.17
-* Clone|Download zip of the project to local machine from github https://github.com/tjreilly2011/revolut-test
+* Clone or Download a zip of the project to your local machine
 * cd to the project main directory revolut-test
 * sbt clean test run
 ```log